AISTWorkshop/AISTWorkshop.github.io/content/authors/admin/_index.md

 **Co-located with [ICST 2021](https://icst2021.icmc.usp.br/)**

 ### AIST will be virtual
-AIST will be held online.
-Details about the schedule and the platform will follow.
+AIST will be held online on the **12th of April, 2021**. </br> Details about the schedule and the platform will follow.

 ### Important Dates